mondash/ts-library-template/docs/ProjectStructure.md

 Root project file.
 Only handles linking project references.

-## Misc notes
+## Package bin scripts

+- code in src
-### Package bin scripts must have the appropriate shebang as the first line in their entry point
+- must have the appropriate shebang as the first line of file (see below)

 ```shell
 #!/usr/bin/env node